 EXECUTIVE SUMMARY

 INTRODUCTION 1

 BACKGROUND 1

 Biological Opinion and the Estuary 3

 METHODS 4

 Baseline 4

 Jenner Haul-out Use 5

 Pupping Season 5

 Disturbance of Seals 5

 Water Level Management Activities 6

 Biological and Physical Monitoring 6

 RESULTS 6

 Baseline 7

 Jenner Haul-out Use 7

-Pupping Season 10
+Pupping Season 11

-Disturbance of Seals 10
+Disturbance of Seals 11

-Water Level Management Activities 11
+Water Level Management Activities 12

-Biological and Physical Monitoring 12
+Biological and Physical Monitoring 13

-CONCLUSIONS 14
+CONCLUSIONS 15

-ACKNOWLEDGEMENTS 15
+ACKNOWLEDGEMENTS 16

-DEEEDENCES 15
+DEEEDENICES 16

-TABLE OF TABLES Levels of pinniped response to disturbance used for Russian River Estuary Management Project pinniped monitoring.
-For permitting purposes a "take" or Level B harassment would include only moving or flight responses Summary of river mouth closures in 2018 at the Russian River mouth (Goat Rock State Beach).
-Peak water level during the event was measured at the gauge located at the Sonoma Coast State Park Visitor's Center in Jenner, CA Number of pinnipeds disturbed as a result of Russian River Estuary Management Project beach management and monitoring activities for 2018, resulting in incidental take by harassment.
-Disturbances reported are pinnipeds moving on or flushing from their haul-out; number of disturbed seals that flushed from their haul-out is denoted by (#) TABLE OF FIGURES .
-Pinniped haul-outs at the Russian River Estuary and surrounds2 Figure 2 .
-The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during baseline surveys for each year (January 2010 - December 2018) categorized by month.
-Error bars represent standard error and sample size used to calculate means are presented inside the bars Figure 3 .
+TABLE OF TABLES Table 1.
+Levels of pinniped response to disturbance used for Russian River Estuary Management Project pinniped monitoring.
+For permitting purposes a "take" or Level B harassment would include only moving or flight responses 5 Table 2.
+Summary of river mouth closures in 2019 at the Russian River mouth (Goat Rock State Beach).
+Peak water level during the event was measured at the gauge located at the Sonoma Coast State Park Visitor's Center in Jenner, CA Table 3.
+Number of pinnipeds disturbed as a result of Russian River Estuary Management Project beach management and monitoring activities for 2019, resulting in incidental take by harassment.
+Disturbances reported are pinnipeds moving on or flushing from their haul-out; number of disturbed seals that flushed from their haul-out is denoted by (#) TABLE OF FIGURES Figure 1.
+Pinniped haul-outs at the Russian River Estuary and surrounds 2 Figure 2.
+The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during baseline surveys for each year (January 2010 - December 2019) categorized by month.
+Error bars represent ± 1 standard error Figure 3.
+Top panel shows the maximum daily river height in feet as measured at the Jenner river gauge (left axis) and the total daily rainfall in inches as measured at the Bodega Marine Lab (right axis) for 2019.
+The lower panel shows the maximum daily count of harbor seals at the Jenner haul-out for all surveys in 20199 Figure 4.
 Maximum number of harbor seals counted during all pinniped surveys at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) since 2009.
-Open diamonds represent counts in mouth open conditions and black filled diamonds represent counts during mouth closed Figure 4 .
+Open diamonds represent counts in mouth open conditions and black filled diamonds represent counts during mouth closed Figure 5.
 Number of harbor seal pups observed at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by year.
-Bar height indicates the maximum single day pup count, line indicates the average of pups counted throughout the season Figure 5 .
+Bar height indicates the maximum single day pup count, line indicates the daily average of pups counted throughout the season 11 Figure 6.
 The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, described for each disturbance source.
-Data includes all baseline surveys since surveys began in 2009 (n=277) and Sonoma Water activity surveys (i.e., breaching, lagoon outlet implementation, topographic surveys, and jetty study) (n=158)
+Data includes all baseline surveys since surveys began in 2009 (n=320) and Sonoma Water activity surveys (i.e., breaching, lagoon outlet implementation, topographic surveys, and jetty study) (n=173) TABLE OF APPENDICES Appendix A Summary of pinning amonitoring activities at the Jepper haul-out (Goat Rock State) ADDADOUS A SUMMARY OF DIDDINGS MODIFORING ACTIVITIES AT THE JOHNEY HALL-OUT 11-0AT ROCK STATE